Hamiduzzaman Khan: Accident and visit to Europe

-Studies in India and USA
+Studies in India and the United States

 Khan was awarded an Indian Government scholarship in 1974 to study for a Master of Fine Arts degree.
 He then went on to study at the Faculty of Fine Arts, Maharaja Sayajirao University of Baroda, earning his master's degree in bronze casting in 1976.
-At Baroda, he studied in the tutelage of notable contemporary Indian artists Raghav Kaneria, Mahendra Pandia, Sankho Chaudhuri, K. G. Subramanyan.
+At Baroda, he studied in the tutelage of notable contemporary Indian artists Raghav Kaneria, Mahendra Pandia, Sankho Chaudhuri, and K. G. Subramanyan.
 During his stay in Baroda as a student, he participated in the exhibition commemorating the twenty-fifth anniversary of Faculty of Fine Arts, University of Baroda.
 His works included two sculptures made of bronze and one made of plaster—all depicting the terrible experiences of the Bangladesh War of Liberation.
 Khan was praised by artist M. F. Husain and was awarded first prize for his work.

 He went to the United States and received training in metal casting at the Sculpture Center School in New York City from 1982 to 1983.
-He was influenced by Henry Moor's work, when he visited an exhibition of Moor in New York City.
+He was influenced by Henry Moore, when he visited an exhibition of Moore's work in New York City.
 In 1983, the Embassy of Bangladesh in Washington D.C. organized a solo exhibition of Khan with the sculptures he made during his stay in New York City.

 Career

-Prior to focusing on sculpture, Khan supplemented his income through watercolor paintings.
+Prior to focusing on sculpture, Khan supplemented his income through watercolour paintings.
 When he was a student in the Institute of Fine Arts, the then principal of the institute Zainul Abedin bought Khan's paintings.
-An exhibition with his watercolor paintings, done in the period from 1963 to 1969, was held in Chittagong Club in 1969.
+An exhibition with his watercolour paintings, done in the period from 1963 to 1969, was held in Chittagong Club in 1969.
 All the paintings from the exhibition were sold to Chittagong Club and, the earning helped him for his treatment abroad.
 In 1982, the World Bank bought three of his paintings for interior decoration of the World Bank Headquarters in Washington D.C.